suffolklibraries/lgc/content/collections/events/nightjar-talk-16-01.md

   - 'Accessible toilets'
   - 'Accessible parking spaces'
 ---
-Join us for an illustrated talk by Chris Parfitt.
+Join us for a talk to find out more about the world around us.